jacob-hale/startup/README.md

 The share some love page includes an interactive feature where the database will pull other user's daily entries and you can press a button to "give them love".
 When implemented with WebSocket, the other user will recieve a realtime notification saying, "*User* sends some love!".

 All HTML is structured in an organized way and functions properly.
 Placeholders are used for login, database, and WebSocket features.

+## CSS Deliverable
+- Simon CSS repository clones to development environment and deployed to simon subdomain
+- Properly styled CSS for full pages including: Header, footer, main content body, navigation elements, responsive window resizing, application elements, text content, and images
+- My name and link to Github repo is in footer of each of the startup pages
+- Periodically commited to Github
+- Updated notes.md
+- Final version pushed to Github
+- Startup deployed to server
+- Uploaded URL to my startup to Canvas